 - Make your child aware of emotions all around you: in stories you read, people you see, strangers in public such as “Oh no!
 That boy is crying.
 He must be really sad.“

 - A great game is to take turns making faces and using nonverbal gestures to guess what emotion the person is feeling.
-If your child is not ready to do this yet, you can do it to help him/her recognize different emotions.
+If your child is not ready to do this yet, you can do it to help them recognize different emotions.

 - Recognize your child’s emotions by empathizing and mirroring what your child feels, labelling it for him/her (not asking) without trying to control or influence what (s)he feels.
 Empathizing means really trying to feel what (s)he feels yourself and show it on your face and with your regulated affect so you can really connect.
 If your child corrects you, acknowledge this and change your feeling to match his/hers.